 For example, laser-focusing on a cohort such as “women aged 24–28 living in urban areas” allows you to analyse and test different actions or campaigns to try and appeal to, attract or re-engage young urban women.
 You can run tests on tailored messaging, promotions and product recommendations until you find what works to boost engagement and conversion rates, and then rinse and repeat the process with every other customer segment you have.

-See how to use analytics to drive engagement.
+See how to use analytics to drive engagement and advanced customer experience management.

 Using historical data to predict future behaviours and trends can make your marketing more proactive.
 Predictive analytics involves analysing past customer behaviours to forecast future actions, such as purchase likelihood, churn risk, and product preferences.